Mobile-IoT-Security-Lab/OWApp-Benchmarking-Suite/OWApp/src/Code/MASTG-TEST0002/README.md

 For any publicly accessible data storage, any process can override the data.
 This means that input validation needs to be applied the moment the data is read back again.

 Note: The same is true for private accessible data on a rooted device
+## Implementation
+In this example, we have a simple login system where the user's username is stored using SharedPreferences.

+After a successful login (Username: admin), the isLoggedIn flag is also stored to indicate whether the user is logged in or not.
+However, there is no input validation or integrity check when reading the data stored in SharedPreferences.
+This makes the application vulnerable to data tampering attacks, where an attacker could modify the stored username or the isLoggedIn flag to gain unauthorized access or manipulate the application's behavior.

+I exploited this vulnerability by modifying the values stored in SharedPreferences.

 ## Static analysis
 ## Using Shared Preferences